naugehyde/bt-sensors-plugin-sk/README.md

 # Bluetooth Sensors for [Signal K](http://www.signalk.org)

+## BETA 2.2.4
+### What's New
+Fix to 2.2.3 scan and connect issues.
+Added Transport option to Config page.
+Default is Bluetooth LE (was Auto in 2.2.3).

 ## BETA 2.2.3
 ### What's New
 Support for [JBD/Jiabaida/Xiaoxiang Battery management systems](https://jiabaida-bms.com/), IBeacon and clone devices courtesy of [Arjen R](https://github.com/ArjenR).